* ECB expected to keep interest rates at 0.75 pct

 As the world recovers from the financial crisis, the ECB has lent less support to the economy than its peers in Japan, the United States or Britain, who have launched massive asset purchase programmes and cut rates closer to zero.

-ECB Executive Board member Benoit Coeure warned on Tuesday against countries directly pursuing overt competitive devaluations, especially if other central banks had limited room to manoeuvre.
+Earlier in the week, ECB Executive Board member Benoit Coeure had warned against countries directly pursuing overt competitive devaluations, especially if other central banks had limited room to manoeuvre.

-The ECB itself is unlikely to go down a similar path to its international peers at its policy meeting, not even to boost lending to households and companies in the euro zone periphery, which so far enjoy limited benefit from record-low ECB rates.
+The ECB itself is unlikely to go down a similar path to its international peers at its policy meeting, which began early on Thursday, not even to boost lending to households and companies in the euro zone periphery, which so far enjoy limited benefit from record-low ECB rates.

 “Apart perhaps from loosening some of the collateral rules again, we don’t expect that the ECB is yet ready to launch into any programmes in terms of purchases of assets,” said Citi economist Guillaume Menuet.